yifeimichelle/PEGrid/README.md

     0,0,0
     1.33,0,0

-The adsorbate molecule will automatically be translated to coordinates such that the origin is at the center of mass.
+The adsorbate molecule will automatically be translated to coordinates such that the origin is at the center of mass, so do not fret about the non-uniqueness of coordinate definitions.
 You can play with your adsorbate by:

 ```Julia
 ethene = Adsorbate("CH2CH2")